glennhenry/cs-notes/docs/compilers-and-programming-languages/15-compiler-optimization/compiler-optimization.md

 Peephole optimizations are applied on short sequences of instructions, typically within a fixed-size window or "peephole."
 It is to reduce redundancy and simplify code, while also making safe improvement.

-For example, removing unnecessary load to register :
+For example, removing unnecessary load to register:

 ```
 MOVQ %R8, x